soxueren/atsd/administration/metric-persistence-filter.md

 ![](images/top_hourly_metrics.png "top_hourly_metrics")

-The Tags link provides a list of unique tags for the given metric and often it is not worth storing many short-lived processes:
+The tags link provides a list of unique tags for the given metric.
+Often it is not worth storing many short-lived processes:

 ![](images/screenshot_2_1421925334.png "screenshot_2_1421925334")